kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

        \
        <img src="./media/image139.png" width="343" height="224" />
     1. Microsoft [requires](https://social.msdn.microsoft.com/Forums/en-US/872129e4-07a5-48c3-86f7-996854e7a920/how-to-connect-via-rdp-to-container?forum=windowscontainers) the above steps and the use of port 3390 instead of directly connecting to 3389.

-##  Manually accessing/testing Liberty and tWAS

-1. Test Liberty by going to http://localhost:9080/daytrader/ in your host browser or the remote desktop/VNC browser.

-    User = wsadmin, Password = websphere

 ##  Changing Java